MicrosoftDocs/fabric-docs/docs/includes/github-prereqs.md

 ---
 title: Include file for GitHub prereqs
 description: Include file for the GitHub prereqs.
-This include file will be referenced in this repo and also in an article in the Power BI repo.
+This include file is referenced in this repo and also in an article in the Power BI repo.
 author: maggiesMSFT
 ms.author: maggies
 ms.topic: include